Missing data and bias in physics education research: A case for using multiple imputation: Methods

 \subsection{Measuring accuracy using bias}

 To inform the extent to which complete-case analysis and MI provided biased estimates for posttest scores, we measured the accuracy of the results using bias.
-We calculated bias as the average difference between the mean from the missing data, $\hat{\mu}$ (for both complete-case analysis and MI), and the true posttest mean ($\mu$) as shown in Eq. \ref{eq:6}.
-In Eq. \ref{eq:6}, $n$ represents the number of replicated courses, which we set at 20 for each of the 15 simulated courses.
+We calculated bias as the average difference between the true posttest mean ($\mu$) and the mean from either the complete-case or MI analysis ($\hat{\mu}$).
+This formula is shown in Eq.~(\ref{eq:6}) where $n$ represents the number of replications, which we set at 20 for each of the simulated courses.
 A bias greater than zero indicated that the estimates were larger than the true values.